NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 ## Lesson 4

-We get our learners to use scp and cyberduck to move data to and from their remote machines.
+We get our learners to use scp and CyberDuck to move data to and from their remote machines.

 -- *Slide* --